Methodology · litmus-v17 · specification

 What a passing grade does — and does not — claim

-It does claim: against litmus-v5, on the exact tool surface identified by the fingerprint, the server did not exhibit the failure modes below, and the evidence is published and re-runnable.
+It does claim: against litmus-v17, on the exact tool surface identified by the fingerprint, the server did not exhibit the failure modes below, and the evidence is published and re-runnable.

 Checks and probes

 A server’s tool descriptions and outputs flow straight into the calling agent’s context — the documented “tool poisoning” attack class.
-Probe 1.1 pulls the full tool surface via tools/list and scans every name, description, and input schema.
+Probe 1.1 pulls the full tool surface via tools/listand scans every name, description, and input schema, including a tool-poisoning scanner that flags agent-directed instructions hidden in the advertised surface: a concealment directive (“do not tell the user”), an imperative to read a known secret file (~/.ssh/id_rsa, .aws/credentials), or an exfiltration verb aimed at a sensitive object together with a sink.
 Probe 1.2 issues bait calls — benign-but-suggestive inputs designed to elicit injection-shaped echoes — and scans every output.
 Probe 1.3(second-order) feeds one tool’s output back in as another tool’s input — the chaining path a real agent takes — and scans the result; only injection the server generated from that chained content fails, not a verbatim echo.

 Fails on any high-severity hit: instruction mimicry aimed at the agent (“ignore previous instructions”, role-tag or tool-call-shaped JSON in free text), hidden or invisible Unicode (zero-width, bidi overrides, tag characters), or markdown and link tricks (javascript: / data: URIs, link text contradicting the href, or a URL whose query string is exfiltration-shaped — a credential-named key, a long/high-entropy value, or an interpolation marker; an honest ?q=search link is not flagged).